-In the long run, rifle bipods are the kind of tactical gear that may not save you money, but will save you frustration when hunting or long range shooting.
+In the long haul, rifle bipods are the kind of tactical gear that may not save you money but will save you frustration when hunting or long-range shooting.

 - Limit Unwanted Movement.
 Think about the time you learned how to ride a bike.
 You probably used training wheels to learn how to balance the bicycle and eliminate the wobbling that led to you falling off.
 Those training wheels supported the bike from tilting left or right and kept the bike pointing straight when pedaling.
 A rifle bipod functions in a similar way.
 In simple terms, the best rifle bipods act as a kind of training wheels, with the spring legs keeping the gun balanced while the rail attachment supports the muzzle — helping it stay lined up with the target.
 A bipod eliminates the wobble and movement of a rifle that shooting support bags cannot do.